The Committee on Climate Change has an important role in monitoring the actions taken by the UK Government to tackle and adapt to climate change.

 The Adaptation Committee (of the Committee on Climate Change) reports to Parliament every two years on the UK Government’s progress in adapting to the impacts of climate change through the National Adaptation Programme (NAP).
 The NAP focuses on the whole of the UK for a small number of reserved policy areas (issues on which only the UK Parliament can make laws), and focuses on England for devolved matters, which make up the majority.
 This is because the Devolved Administrations (Scotland, Wales and Northern Ireland) make policy independently on devolved matters.

 To see more on how we created the framework to monitor progress on reducing emissions, see our first progress report to Parliament (2009).

-- Please see our most recent progress report to Parliament (2019) or view the summary document (2019).
+- Please see our most recent progress report to Parliament (2020).

 To assess the UK’s progress in adapting to climate change, the Adaptation Committee uses a variety of indicators that measure changes in the environment’s and society’s exposure and vulnerability to climate-related risks, and the uptake of adaptation actions.
 The Committee AC also analyses decision-making in key organisations to assess if the amount of adaptation occurring is sufficient to address climate risks, now and in the future.